-The free energy change of a chemical process under standard state conditions, Go, can be determined four different ways:
+The free energy change of a chemical process under standard state conditions, Go,

 From Free Energies of Formation From Enthalpy Changes and Entropy Changes From Equilibrium Constants From Cell Potentials